FOSSEE/nghdl/readme.md

 ##Few words about installed code structure.
 1. Ngspice will be installed in home directory $HOME.
-If you already have ngspice-31 directory there it will take its backup.
 2. Source code for all other file will be present in ~/.esim-nghdl
 3. symlink nghdl is stored in /usr/local/bin